robusta-dev/robusta/docs/tutorials/playbook-track-changes.rst

         - on_ingress_all_changes:
             change_filters:
               ignore:
                 - status
                 - metadata.generation
                 - metadata.resourceVersion
                 - metadata.managedFields
                 - spec.replicas
               include:
+                - spec.rules
-              - spec
+                - spec.tls
       actions:
         - resource_babysitter: {}
       sinks:
-      - some_sink_name  # Replace with your sink name
+        - some_sink_name # Optional

 .. details:: How does it work?

   1. **Initialize Custom Playbook**: Create a custom playbook where you'll outline the rules for when and how you'll be notified.
-  2. **Set Up the Ingress Trigger**: In your custom playbook, add the `on_ingress_all_changes` trigger.
+  2. **Set Up the Ingress Trigger**: In your custom playbook, add the ``on_ingress_all_changes`` trigger.
 This ensures you'll receive notifications for all ingress changes.
-  3. **Specify Fields to Monitor**: Use the `resource_babysitter` action within the same playbook and set `path` and `port` in the `fields_to_monitor` option.
-This filters out irrelevant changes and focuses on path and port updates.
+  3. **Specify Fields to Monitor**: Add change_filters to your ``on_ingress_all_changes`` trigger to filter which changes you will be notified for.
   4. **Route Notifications (Optional)**: Optionally, specify in your playbook where these notifications should be sent by defining 'sinks'.

 Then perform a :ref:`Helm Upgrade <Simple Upgrade>`.